georiot/wordpress-plugin/readme.txt

 First, connect the plugin to your GeoRiot account (see “How do I get my API keys?”).
 Then, follow the steps below:

-1) Add your Amazon Affiliate parameters to your GeoRiot dashboard.
+1. Add your Amazon Affiliate parameters to your GeoRiot dashboard.
 Instructions on how to do this can be found here.
 *Note: If you’ve already done this within your existing GeoRiot account, you do not need to add your parameters again.

-2)You’re all set!
+1. You’re all set!
 You’ll start earning international commissions from anything purchased in Amazon’s international storefronts.

 = Is the Amazon Link Engine compatible with other affiliate tools? =